 8. You can thank Lake Jackson for Buc-ee's.

-The first store was opened in Lake Jackson in 1982, and the corporate headquarters are located there.
-The original store is still open and operating to this day.
+The first Buc-ee's was opened in Lake Jackson in 1982, and the corporate headquarters are located there.
+That first store is still open and operating to this day.
 Arch "Beaver" Aplin was working at a Lake Jackson bank after college, where he befriended the bank president, who then loaned him $250,000 to get his dream off the ground.
 It was a wise investment, and Texans have been eternally grateful since.

 7. They sparked a gas price war in the Hill Country.